 The Library has pushed back due dates to provide relief to borrowers.
 Materials due March 1 and beyond will now be due Feb.
 1, 2021.
 The Library will be checking in these materials and quarantining them along with the rest of the items that have been returned since library buildings closed in March.
 (Due dates may change as the situation develops.
 Check here for the latest information.)

 Books can be returned via the book drops on the north and south sides of Doe Library.
 Most other book drops on campus remain closed.

 If you have materials other than books you need to return or if you have any other questions about returning materials, please contact firstname.lastname@example.org.
 (Please don’t put electronic devices or DVDs in the book drops.)

 In the meantime, you can renew items proactively through My OskiCat.

 When will the libraries open again?

-As of Sept.
-10, the The Bancroft Library is offering limited research appointments, allowing faculty members and students to access Bancroft materials that aren’t available online.
+The Bancroft Library is offering limited research appointments, allowing faculty members and students to access Bancroft materials that aren’t available online.
 Learn how to make a special research appointment at Bancroft.